 Fentanyl undergoes hepatic metabolism to norfentanyl, an inactive metabolite commonly detected in drug screening.

 Most of the fentanyl and its metabolites are excreted in urine and, in smaller amounts, in feces and sweat.
-The rate of elimination, however, is different in every subject and, in general, is related to individual factors such as kidney and liver function, body fat, and metabolism.
+The rate of elimination, however, varies by subject and, in general, is related to individual factors such as kidney and liver function, body fat, and metabolism.

 The amount of fentanyl in your body is influenced by several factors.
 These factors determine how long fentanyl stays in your system and affect any specific drug test results.